Kisange5/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 #!/bin/bash
-A script that prints the result of POWER  divided by DIVIDE
+A script that displays BREATH to the power of LOVE